ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 12. Click **Create database**

     > Note: After clicking Create database the creating process will take some time to complete.
 You need to wait and click reload button on the top of the list for several times.

+    You will see a cluster consist of one Primary (Writer) and one Replica (Reader) created.

     ![Creating Neptune database](assets/images/neptune_creating.png)